 The Future of Photography

-Death Of The Traditional Digital Camera
+Death Of The DSLR

 As cell phone cameras have gotten better and better, the small camera market has really taken a hit.
 Most people have stopped buying small pocket-sized cameras in favor of using their cell phones which they always have with them.